TylerAtStarboard/RobloxAssetDeliveryProxy/README.md

 https://github.com/TylerAtStarboard/RobloxAssetDeliveryProxy/releases/latest

-Download the zip, extract, and then simply run the executable(Server.exe).
+Download AssetDeliveryProxyRelease.zip, extract, and then simply run the executable(Server.exe).
 The program should automatically retrieve your cookie and route your request to roblox's assetdelivery

 On roblox, this should look like this